Guessing Cost: Bounds and Applications to Data Repair in Distributed Storage: Introduction

-Applications of standard guesswork are abundant.
-The primary application is in the field of security known as the keyword guessing \cite{noroozi2019} around the cryptographic notion called searchable encryption \cite{Song2000}.
+{There are numerous applications involving guesswork and its various uses, with many of them being related to cryptography and data correction.
+For instance,} in the field of security known as the {(public)} keyword guessing \cite{noroozi2019} around the cryptographic notion called \textit{searchable encryption} \cite{Song2000}.
 On the other hand, guessing is recognized to be a useful analysis tool for data detection and error correction coding as well.
-For instance, it is shown that the cut-off rate of sequential decoding can easily be characterized if guessing theory is applied to the general idea of decoding of a tree code \cite{arikan1996}.
-More recently, capacity-achieving maximum likelihood decoding algorithms are developed in a data communication context based on guessing \cite{duffy2019}.
+For instance, it is shown that the cut-off rate of sequential decoding can easily be characterized if guessing theory is applied to the general idea of decoding of a tree code \cite{arikan1996}. {The application of guessing to coding theory dates back to Ulam's problem \cite{Ulam1988} where one is allowed to lie in their responses \cite{ArikanGwLies}.} More recently, capacity-achieving maximum likelihood decoding algorithms are developed in a data communication context based on guessing \cite{duffy2019}.
 Later, these studies evolved to develop universal decoders especially for low-latency communication scenarios \cite{duffy2022}.
 Moreover, thanks to the optimal strategy that lists most likely noise sequences and low implementation complexity, guessing framework is demonstrated to be a viable decoding option for the control channel of 5G networks \cite{solomon2020}.
-Therefore, extending the idea of guessing by associating a cost with each choice would be quite powerful and will find tons of interesting applications in communications engineering of future generation standards.
-Distributed systems constitute yet another application area in which cost of data communication depends on the link loads, node availabilities and current traffic at the time of data communication etc. Moreover base stations could also be used to help with the network data reconstruction processes at the expense of increased costs.
-Such costs can be expressed in terms of latency, bandwidth used to transfer information or computation complexity \cite{haytaoglu2022} depending on the context.
+Therefore, {we believe that} extending the idea of guessing by associating a cost with each choice would be quite powerful and will find plenty of interesting applications in communications engineering of future generation standards.
+Distributed systems constitute yet another application area in which cost of data communication depends on the link loads, node availabilities and current traffic at the time of data communication etc. Moreover base stations (BS) could also be used to help with the network data reconstruction processes at the expense of increased costs \cite{haytaoglu2022}. {BS can help reduce the time needed to reconstruct data, as well as reduce the average cost of the process.} Such costs can be expressed in terms of latency, bandwidth used to transfer information or computation complexity depending on the context.